Emanuel Leutze

-Emanuel Gottlieb Leutze (May 24, 1816 – July 18, 1868) was a German-American history painter best known for his 1851 painting Washington Crossing the Delaware.
+Emanuel Gottlieb Leutze (May 24, 1816 – July 18, 1868) was a German-born American history painter, best known for his 1851 painting Washington Crossing the Delaware.
 He is associated with the Düsseldorf school of painting.

 Biography

-Leutze was born in Schwäbisch Gmünd, Württemberg, Germany.
+Leutze was born in Schwäbisch Gmünd, Kingdom of Württemberg.
 Later he was brought to the United States as a child in 1825.
 His parents settled first in Fredericksburg, Virginia, and then at Philadelphia.
 The first development of his artistic talent occurred while he was attending the sickbed of his father, when he attempted drawing to occupy the long hours of waiting.
 His father died in 1831.
 At 14, he was painting portraits for $5 apiece.
 Through such work, he supported himself after the death of his father.
 In 1834, he received his first instruction in art at the classes of John Rubens Smith, a portrait painter in Philadelphia.
 He soon became skilled, and promoted a plan for publishing, in Washington, portraits of eminent American statesmen; however, he was met with slight encouragement.